pbprasad99/algorithmic_pareto/docs/Algorithms/Backtracking/README.md

 Here, we solve the same problem in many different ways only to see the possibilities.

-There is no stasifying and clear definition of backtracking I have found yet.
+There is no staisfying and clear definition of backtracking I have found yet.
 I like to define it as an exhaustive search technique where you make a choice, explore that choice and then undo the choice (backtrack) to make another choice.

-***This act of making a choice and undoing it is what I think backtracking is.***
+***This act of making a choice and undoing it is backtracking.***

-It looks very much like a depth first tree traversal with state management.
+It looks very much like a depth first tree traversal (or graph) traversal with state management.

 ## Problem: Generate N-bit Binary Numbers